thautwarm/DianaVM/README.md

 ```

 An exception will get raised to .NET side if it is not handled in DianaScript/DVM.
-The exception type is compatible to the both runtime.
+The exception type is compatible to both runtime.